BorisGerretzen/Sentinel/README.md

 My thesis used an older dataset, specifically the Google Argon 2021 dataset.
 Because this is a relatively old dataset, a lot of the domains listed no longer exist or the owners had time to fix their mistakes.
 This got me curious what differences could be observed when using more recent, near realtime CT logs.

+## Future work
+- [ ] Increased result handling flexibility e.g. config for MongoDB instance.
+- [ ] More configuration options
+- [ ] Callback for open ports, regardless of scan result
+- [ ] CI/CD
+- [ ] Better logging
+- [ ] Nuget package of SentinelLib